Contents

 Compared to non-conductive filling, conductive polymer filling can be expensive.
 However, it can create a perfect plating of via walls without any voids.
 This can significantly improve the current flow between the inner layers.

-Non-conductive via filling
+Non-conductive via plugging

 This does not improve the electrical or thermal conductivity of the via.
 It provides structural support to the pad in case of a via-in pad.
 During the PCB manufacturing process, the epoxy paste or resin is filled into regular vias.
 The walls are still plated with copper for electrical connectivity.
 It is important to avoid voids in the plating as they can create connectivity issues.